Skip to content

 Backend

-• Command Handlers: Tauri commands defined in main.rs
+• Command Handlers: Tauri commands are defined in lib.rs and registered via tauri::generate_handler!. main.rs is a thin shim that calls lib::run.

-• Business Logic: Feature-specific logic in separate modules (email.rs, nostr.rs, etc.)
+• Business Logic: Feature-specific logic in separate modules (email.rs, nostr.rs, crypto.rs, etc.)

 • Database Layer: SQLite operations in database.rs